symplr-oss/ngx-material-keyboard-src/README.md

 export class AppModule {}
 ```

-3. Use the [`MatKeyboardDirective`][docs:MatKeyboardDirective] on your input elements or textareas and set the name or locale of the layout.
+### 2. Use the [`MatKeyboardDirective`] on your input elements or textareas and set the name or locale of the layout.
 > If not provided the locale will be derieved from the `LOCALE_ID` or the browser.
 ```:angular2html
 <input [matKeyboard]="'Azərbaycanca'">